cmaeder/rcl2000/README.md

 `s` is not good enough in the presence of role hierarchies.
 Any role from `roles*(user(s))` may be activated in session `s` and any role from `roles*(s)` will be activated either explicitely or implicitely.
-A currently unused RCL statement to express the required subset relation between activated and authorized roles is the following:
+An RCL statement to express the required subset relation between activated and authorized roles would the following, but this relation is enforced internally:

         OE(roles(OE(S))) ∈ roles*(user(OE(S)))